elearning-hue/andoidapp/README.md

 ## Honest limitations

-- I built and structured this carefully, but I could **not compile it here** (no Android SDK in my environment) and obviously couldn't test against your physical printer.
-Expect to do one round of `dotsWidth`/`threshold`/chunk tuning for your specific model — that's normal for ESC/POS.
 - Bluetooth uses Classic SPP (the receipt-printer norm).
 It does **not** support BLE-only printers; those need a different (GATT) transport.
 - PDF rendering uses Android's built-in `PdfRenderer` (API 21+), which handles